Connect with us

 on

-Unheard Voices presents this story to its readers to let all people whether you are Black, White, Spanish or Asian to become aware of what goes on in a neighborhood corrupted with bad police behavior.
+Unheard Voices presents this story to its readers to inform people whether you are Black, White, Latino or Asian, to become aware of what goes on in a neighborhood corrupted with bad police behavior.

 Bad police behavior

-But, should a community like Neptune be subjected to bad policing practices just because of the people that live there?
-Any typical person would say no!
-Then, the Neptune police force has a lot of explaining to do to the people of their township.
+Neptune draws comparisons to Baldwin Hills, California, a community known for its middle and upper‑middle‑class Black professionals, from doctors and lawyers to engineers, scientists, and educators.
+Still, the question persists: should a place like Neptune endure poor policing practices simply because of its residents?
+Any reasonable person would say no. Then, the Neptune police force has a lot of explaining to do to the people of their township.

 Becoming a homeowner